Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel: Main Results and Discussions

 \subsection{Discussion of Main Results}

 A few remarks on the theorems above are in order.

-Firstly, Eqn.~\eqref{def:TH:E1} in Theorem~\ref{TH:E1} implies that the optimal decoder for the pair of messages $(m_1, m_2)$ (i.e., $\calD_{m_1m_2}^*$ defined in~\eqref{def:DRmp}) achieves the optimal trade-off between the total and undetected error exponents pertaining to the private message $m_1$.
+\begin{itemize} \item Eqn.~\eqref{def:TH:E1} in Theorem~\ref{TH:E1} implies that the optimal decoder for the pair of messages $(m_1, m_2)$ (i.e., $\calD_{m_1m_2}^*$ defined in~\eqref{def:DRmp}) achieves the optimal trade-off between the total and undetected error exponents pertaining to the private message $m_1$.
 This observation is non-trivial and not immediately obvious.
 When $\mathcal{Y}$ wishes to decode only the private message $m_1$, the optimal decoder for the {\em pair} of messages $(m_1, m_2)$, called the {\em joint decoder}, declares the message $\hat{m}_1$ of the decoded message pair $(\hat{m}_1, \hat{m}_2)$ is the final output.
 It is not clear that this decoding strategy is optimal error exponent-wise.
 The main difference between the error events for these two decoders is that the user $\mathcal{Y}$ can decode the correct private message $m_1$ but the wrong common message $m_2$.
 This is an error event for the joint decoder (but not for the one that focuses only on $m_1$).
 However, Lemma~\ref{lem:remove_dependency} implies that on the exponential scale, the exponents of the two decoders are the same, i.e., there is no loss in optimality in using the joint decoder for decoding {\em only} message $m_1$.

-Secondly, one of our key technical contributions is Lemma \ref{lem:remove_dependency} (to follow).
+\item One of our key technical contributions is Lemma \ref{lem:remove_dependency} (to follow).
 This lemma allows us to simplify the calculation of the exponents by disentangling the statistical dependencies between ``satellite codewords'' that share the same cloud center.
-In particular, when we take into account the fact that the ``cloud centers'' $\mathcal{C}_U'$ (of which there are exponentially many) are random, this lemma allows us to decouple the dependence between two key random variables $F_1= \sum_{m'_1\in \mathcal{M}_1\setminus\{1\}}\sum_{m'_2\in \mathcal{M}_2\setminus\{1\}} W_{\mathcal{Y}}^n(y^n|X^n(m'_1,m'_2))$ and $F_4= \sum_{m'_2\in \mathcal{M}_2\setminus\{1\}}W_{\mathcal{Y}}^n(y^n|X^n(1,m'_2))$ which are on different sides of a fundamental error probability (see \eqref{eqn:compact_E1} and \eqref{eqn:simplified_error}).
-In contrast, for the analysis of the interference channel in~\cite{huleihel2017random} and~\cite{Etkin2010error}, only an {\em upper bound} of the error probability is sought.
-This upper bound is not necessarily exponentially tight.
-On the other hand, the use of Lemma \ref{lem:remove_dependency} incurs {\em no loss in optimality} on the exponential scale when appropriately combined with Lemma \ref{lem:dependency}.
+In particular, when we take into account the fact that the ``cloud centers'' $\mathcal{C}_U'$ (of which there are exponentially many) are random, this lemma allows us to decouple the dependence between two key random variables